Josh Rojas Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in MLB with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in the league.

-- The Brewers have a 2.66 team ERA that ranks third among all league pitching staffs.
+- The Brewers have the second-ranked team ERA among all league pitching staffs (2.51).

-- Brewers pitchers combine to surrender eight home runs (0.8 per game), the seventh-fewest in the league.
+- Brewers pitchers combine to allow the fourth-fewest home runs in baseball (eight total, 0.7 per game).

-- Burnes (0-1) pitches for the Brewers to make his third start this season.
+- Junk will make his first start of the season for the Brewers.

-- In his most recent time out on Wednesday, the righty threw 4 1/3 innings against the New York Mets, giving up six earned runs while surrendering seven hits.
+- The 27-year-old right-hander last appeared Thursday, Aug.
+4 against the Oakland Athletics, when he started and went 2 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.